simka1911/tic-tac-toe-4x4/README.md

 ## Running the game

 Clone the repository and in terminal run `npm install`.
 After installation run `npm start` to start the game in the browser.
+Works in any modern browser (IE not supported).

 ## How to play